 Bottomline

-Virgin Atlantic Flying Club is offering members a 70% bonus on purchased points, an opportunity to buy points for INR 0.94 each.
+Virgin Atlantic Flying Club is offering members a 70% bonus on purchased points, allowing them to buy points for under INR 1 each.
 These points can be redeemed on Virgin Atlantic, Delta, ANA, and other airlines, as well as with SkyTeam.
-For the duration of this promotion, the number of points you can purchase has been doubled to 200,000, and the calendar year limits reset next year.
+The number of points you can purchase has been doubled to 200,000.
 Do run your numbers, though, before you buy.

 Do you plan to purchase Virgin points with a 70% bonus?